 If the word sushi is combined with the preceding word (and together they form a new word), it is pronounced and written in the Latin alphabet as zushi.
 Also, if a woman talks about sushi in Japanese, she usually call it osushi, adding the prefix o-, which softens the word, thus gives it some sort of elegance.

 Nigiri (or actually nigirizushi / nigiri-zushi) is one of the most common type of sushi.
 The name simply explains the concept of this sushi.
-Nigiri means “to grasp” and nigirizushi is a hand-made oval portion of rice covered with the piece of fish, seafood or Japanese omelette.
+Nigiri means “to grasp” and nigirizushi is a hand-made oval portion of rice with the piece of fish, seafood or Japanese omelette on the top.
 Between rice and topping there should be a bit of wasabi.
 (Wasabi is green Japanese horseradish).

 Maki (or actually makizushi / maki-zushi) is the second most common type of sushi.
 Maki stands for “wind” or “roll”.
 And maki-zushi means the “rolled sushi”.
 Makizushi is prepared in the form of rice roll filled with additives and wrapped in pressed seaweed nori.
 (Occasionally you can find makizushi wrapped in an omelette.)
 The roll is cut into pieces.
 The additives inside the roll can include one or few elements, eg. fish, vegetables (marinated radish, pickled calabash), etc. Makizushi is served with wasabi paste, soy sauce and marinated ginger on the side.

 We divide makizushi into several types due to the size or way of rolling.
 The types of makizushi are as following:

 The name hosomaki / hoso-maki comes from the word meaning “thin”.
 Hosomaki is the smallest sushi.
 Its size (diameter) is about 2-3 cm.
 Most often it is a single-component roll.
 Due to the small size, this type of sushi is a prefect dish for children.

 The name chūmaki / chū-maki comes from the word meaning “middle” or “medium”.
 And chūmaki is the medium size makizushi.
 Its size (diameter) is about 3-4 cm.
 Usually it is a multi-component roll.